-Galvanic Coupling analysis revealed that Elgiloy is compatible with all three of the metal candidates evaluated previously in both test solutions.
-Changes in galvanic potential and oxidation rate (shifts relative to their original open circuit values) were very small, indicating strong compatibility attributes.
-These conclusions support the fact that all four metals are very close to each another at the upper end of the Galvanic Series.
+Galvanic Coupling analysis revealed that Inconel X750 is compatible with all of the metal candidates evaluated previously in both test solutions (as noted earlier, Cronidur 30 was mistakably omitted from the galvanic coupling phase of the X750 evaluation).
+Changes in galvanic potential and oxidation rate (shifts relative to their original corrosion potential values) were very small, indicating strong compatibility attributes.
+These conclusions support the fact that all of these metals are close in proximity to each another at the upper end of the Galvanic Series.